raiyanalig/smart-attendance-face-recognition/Readme.md

-The Smart Attendance System using Face Recognition successfully demonstrates the use of Computer Vision and Machine Learning for automating attendance processes.
-The system eliminates manual errors, prevents proxy attendance, and improves efficiency by providing a secure and contactless solution.

 Additionally, this project provided hands-on experience with Git Bash, GitHub, branching, merging, conflict resolution, and documentation best practices, making it a complete and industry-relevant implementation.